 TV review: Happy’s Place (October 19) – Reba McEntire returns to TV?
 Though I’m not the biggest fan of Reba (the series), I’m certainly on board for anyone still trying to keep the network sitcom alive.
 I’ll be checking out the premiere (… maybe the First Impressions column returns for the first time in 11 years?), and may check in throughout the season.

 TV review: Like a Dragon: Yakuza Episodes 1 – 3 (October 24), Episodes 4 – 6 (November 1) – anyone who knows me knows my feelings on the Yakuza/Like a Dragon game series.
-Though I have a lot of trepidation about the tone this series will try to strike, I’ll be there for both parts of the season when they debut on Prime Video.
+Though I have a lot of trepidation about the tone this series will try to strike, I’ll have a review of the six-episode first season in early November.

 November